OrlovOleh/country-war-experience-case-selection/README.md

 For the GitHub version, the provisional software citation is:

-> Orlov, O. (2026). *Country war experience case selection: Data and R scripts* (Version 1.0.0) [Computer software and data].
+> Orlov, O. (2026). *Country war experience case selection: Data and R scripts* (Version 1.1.0) [Computer software and data].
 GitHub. https://github.com/OrlovOleh/country-war-experience-case-selection

-After the repository is archived in Zenodo, cite the **version-specific Zenodo DOI** for the release used in the analysis. `CITATION.cff` is included to support GitHub's **Cite this repository** function and repository metadata export.
+After the repository is re-archived in Zenodo, cite the **version-specific Zenodo DOI** for the release used in the analysis. `CITATION.cff` is included to support GitHub's **Cite this repository** function and repository metadata export.

 ---